r4eiou/LBYARCH-MP2_G1/README.md

 MONSERRAT, ANTONIO ENRIQUE MOJICA

-**I. Comparative execution time and short analysis of the performance of the kernels**
+**I. Comparative execution time and short analysis of the performance of the kernels** The comparison of execution time between the C program and the x86-64 assembly implementation of the dot product shows differences in their respective performance.
+The assembly implementation, which utilizes SIMD floating-point instructions and functional scalar SIMD registers, performs better than the C implementation, which uses a for loop.
+This is expected, as assembly language is mapped directly to machine language, which can be executed by the CPU.

 **II-III.
 Screenshot of the program output with the correctness check (C) and (x86-64).**